MX682X/ptc_touch/README.md

 ### PTC Operation
 ![PTC_InnerWorkings](https://github.com/MX682X/ptc_touch/assets/58419867/823c487c-0633-4031-b381-45e7a32867fb)
 (Source: [Microchip's PTC Subsystem Firmware User's Guide](https://web.archive.org/web/20221225142000/https://www.mouser.com/pdfdocs/SAMA5D2_PTC_Firmware_UG.pdf))
+This schematic was made for a different chip, but it is likely to look similar to this on the AVRs.

-Most of the following is a hyptohesis based on the publically available documentation and observation.
+Most of the following is a hypothesis based on the publically available documentation and observation.
 The PTC is using a charge transfer between a variable and a fixed capacitance to measure a difference between those two.
 The variable capacitance in this case is the sensor electrode and the fixed one is the internal Cc.
 The neat thing about having a dedicated hardware for this, is that Cc is not really fixed, compared to the Sample-and-Hold capacitor of the normal ADC, it can be calibrated to be about the same as the electrode we want to measure (See below).

-In order to mesure the capacitance of the node, the PTC performs following Steps:
+In order to measure the capacitance of the node, the PTC performs following Steps:
   1. Charge the electrode to Vdd
-  2. Wait for Chrage to complete
+  2. Wait for charge to complete
   3. Disconnect node from Vdd and instead connect it to Cc
   4. Measure voltage of Cc
   5. Connect node and Cc to GND to discharge them

 The measured voltage depends on what happens around the electrode.
-In an idle state, 50% of the charge of the node (and thus voltage) is transfered to Cc, however when something conductive is moved towards the electrode, the capacitance will increase slightly.
-With a higher capacitance, the node will have a higher charge, meaning less then 50% of the charge can be trnsfered to Cc until they reach an equal Voltage, which means the overall voltage will be higher, which can be measured by the ADC.
+In an idle state, 50% of the charge of the node (and thus voltage) is transferred to Cc, however when something conductive is moved towards the electrode, the capacitance will increase slightly.
+With a higher capacitance, the node will have a higher charge, meaning less then 50% of the charge can be transferred to Cc until they reach an equal Voltage, which means the overall voltage will be higher, which can be measured by the ADC.

 If you have trouble understanding: Imagine two equally sized volumes connected trough a valve.
 You fill the first up with water, open the valve and look on the second, how high the water has risen.
 After marking the "idle" level, when you put a finger in the water and see the water rise.
-This new level is the increase in voltage due to an inteference.
+This new level is the increase in voltage due to an interference.

 ### Calibration / Compensation